abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 The inventory is simply a file where we define all our servers and cloud instances that Ansible will manage
 - How to create it ?
-	- We justt create a file and put the ip adress for example :
+	- We just create a file and put the IP adress for example :
 ```shell
 [ubuntu_servers]
 192.168.122.165